jschaf/b2/posts/procella-youtube-database/procella-youtube-database.md

 2. The root server rate limits incoming queries to avoid overwhelming data servers.
 3. The root server attaches a priority to each request.
 Servers maintain separate thread pools for high and low priorities.
-This ensures high priority queries are serviced quickly without getting stuck behind a large queue of slow queries.
+This ensures intermediate servers serve high priority queries quickly without waiting to process a queue of low priority queries like batch queries.
-4. The root server adds intermediate servers to the physical plan tree to help aggregate results if a large number of records are returned.
+4. The root server adds intermediate servers to the physical plan tree to help aggregate results if the leaf nodes return many records.

 ::: preview https://en.wikipedia.org/wiki/Isolation_(database_systems)
 Isolation (database systems)